SamanthaSays/samanthasays.github.io/posts/_posts/2023-07-22-Channel Points.md

         Failure: Lose your bet</td>
     </tr><tr>
         <td>[Agility] Pickpocket someone</td>
-        <td>Write another person's username to pick their pocket.
+        <td>Write another person's username to pick their pocket for one of 8+115+157+19 treasures.
 People that are a higher level than you will have higher quality loot!
-Remember, only steal from the rich.</td>
+Stealing from the rich will yield more XP.</td>
         <td>2000 Stamina</td>
         <td>Normal: 700 XP<br>
         Fine: 850 XP<br>